Caresse Crosby

-Early life
+Early life and education

-Born on April 20, 1891, in New Rochelle, New York, she was the oldest daughter of William Hearn Jacob and Mary Phelps, the daughter of Civil War General Walter Phelps, and she had two brothers, Leonard and Walter "Bud" Phelps Jacob.
+Born on April 20, 1891, in New Rochelle, New York, she was the oldest child of Mary (née Phelps) Jacob and William Hearn Jacob, who were both descended from American colonial families—her mother from the William Phelps family, and her father from the Van Rensselaers.
+Her mother was the daughter of Civil War General Walter Phelps, and she had two brothers, Leonard and Walter "Bud" Phelps Jacob.
 She was nicknamed "Polly" to distinguish her from her mother.

-Polly's family was not fabulously rich, but her father had been raised, as she put it, "to ride to hounds, sail boats, and lead cotillions", and he lived high.
-In 1914, she was presented to the King of England at a garden party.
-And in keeping with the American aristocratic style of the times, she was even photographed as a child by Charles Dana Gibson.
+Polly's family was not fabulously rich, but her father had been raised, as she put it, "to ride to hounds, sail boats, and lead cotillions," and he lived extravagantly.
+In 1914, the family presented her to the King of England at a garden party.
+In keeping with the American aristocratic style of the times, she was even photographed as a child by Charles Dana Gibson, for whom the iconic term "Gibson girl" was coined.

-She grew up, she later said, "in a world where only good smells existed".
-"What I wanted", she said of her privileged childhood, "usually came to pass".
-She was a rather uninterested student.
-Author Geoffrey Wolff wrote that for the most part Polly "lived her life in dreams".
+She grew up, she later said, "in a world where only good smells existed.
+What I wanted usually came to pass."
+She was an uninterested student.
+Author Geoffrey Wolff wrote that for the most part Polly "lived her life in dreams."

 Her family divided its time between estates in Manhattan at 59th Street and Fifth Avenue, in Watertown, Connecticut, and in New Rochelle, New York, and she enjoyed the advantages of an upper-class lifestyle.
-She attended formal balls, Ivy League school dances, and formal horse riding school.
-She took dancing lessons at Mr. Dodsworth's Dancing Class, attended Miss Chapin's School in New York City, and then boarded at Rosemary Hall, a prep school in Wallingford, Connecticut, where she played the part of Rosalind in As You Like It to critical acclaim.
+She attended formal balls, Ivy League school dances, and received equestrian training at a horse riding school.
+She studied dance at the studio of composer and society tastemaker Allen Dodsworth, attended Miss Chapin's School in New York City, and then boarded at Rosemary Hall, a prep school in Wallingford, Connecticut that later merged to form Choate Rosemary Hall, where she played the part of Rosalind in As You Like It to critical acclaim.

-After her father's death in 1908, she lived with her mother at their home in Watertown, CT.
-That same summer she met her future husband, Richard Peabody, at summer camp.
+After her father's death in 1908, she lived with her mother at their home in Watertown, Connecticut.
+That same year she met her future husband, Richard Peabody, at summer camp.
 Her brother Len was boarding at Westminster School, and Bud was a day student at Taft School.
-Approaching her own debut, she danced in "one to three balls every night" and slept from four in the morning until noon.
+Approaching her own debut, she danced in balls most nights, and slept from four in the morning until noon.
 "At twelve I was called and got ready for the customary debutante luncheon."
-She graduated from Rosemary Hall prep school in 1910, at age 19.
+She graduated from Rosemary Hall in 1910, at age 19.